 SDN orchestration can start with customer service orders, generated by either manual tasks or customer-driven actions such as the ordering a service through a website.
-The application or service would then use SDN orchestration technology to provision the service.
-This might require setting up virtual network layers, server-based virtualization, or security services such as encrypted tunnel.
+The application or service would then use SDN orchestration technology to provide the service.
+This might require setting up virtual network layers, server-based virtualization, or security services such as an encrypted tunnel.

 SDN orchestration platforms can include many types of proprietary or open source software, often built using common APIs that can tie into standard networking technologies.
 Some of the companies that supply or develop SDN orchestration tools include Anuta Networks, Big Switch, CENX, Cisco Systems, Cyan, Nuage Networks, Overture Networks, and UBIqube.

 SDN orchestration often involves coordinating software actions with an SDN Controller, which can be built using open source technology such as OpenDaylight.
-The controller can also be programmed to make automate decisions about the network, in the case of traffic congestion, faulty devices, or security problems.
+The controller can also be programmed to make automated decisions about the network, in the case of traffic congestion, faulty devices, or security problems.
 SDN-based orchestration can use a number of network protocols including OpenFlow and IP-based networking.